Frequently Asked Questions

 Water

 Bring at least 1 gallon of water per person per day.
+Drinking water will be available on a limited basis.

 Bring standard camping supplies, including: